 However, that doesn’t mean they’re the best for a business just starting.
 A lot of banks appreciate high deposit balances and don’t offer large transaction allowances.
 High-dollar e-commerce businesses might see daily deposits from their payment processor and withdrawals for payroll and expenses, but those are scheduled and routine.

-Banks that focus on new businesses, especially e-commerce, know that smaller shops’ needs are going to be different.
+Banks that focus on new businesses, especially e-commerce, know that smaller shops’ needs will be different.
 When every dollar counts, high deposit balances aren’t likely going to be a thing–at least from the start–and there’ll be a need for a debit card and frequent transactions as the only way to take care of regular expenses until lines of credit and invoice terms are established with suppliers.

 Having a free or low-cost business checking account is critical for all these reasons and more.
 While you might not get as many hand-holding-type features and service offerings with some of these banking options, as a startup, you won’t likely need them, anyway.